khaledk2/leb-beta/docs/_build/html/_sources/user_guide/jobs.rst.txt

 This webpage allows you to view current jobs

+All the current user's jobs are listed here with some metadata (which can be Completed, Failed, UPLOADED, Upload Failed, Received, Processing).

+Refresh the page to update - callbacks to be implemented in the future.
+No sorting on the page currently - can be implemented in the future.

+When job is finished and successful, can upload to warwick EB if you want and download

+Upload - submits the fasta, fastq and metadata of the results Download - downloads the fasta, fastq and metadata to local storage (default download directory of the web browser)

 DEFINE JOBS
 * This option allows the user to check his assembly jobs status